gyk088/virtualTableExample/README.md

 ## Salesforce
 This table is very easy to use in LWC.<br>
-If you want to use thi table in LWC you need:
+If you want to use this table in LWC you need:
 * Copy `table.js` and past it into your LWC component
 * Copy  all styles from `tableSalesforce.css` and past them into the LWC style component file